buildpacks/rfcs/text/0000-rfc-process.md

 * Which team is responsible for the components most impacted by the proposed change?
 * Which team is enthusiastic about supporting the change?

 If a home cannot be found for a draft RFC it remains in draft until one can be found.
-This does not necessary mean that the RFC is not a good idea or isn't something the project will take up eventually.
+This does not necessarily mean that the RFC is not a good idea or isn't something the project will take up eventually.
 It may simply be that the project does not have the bandwidth to prioritize this particular change at this particular time.

 #### Stewardship